 - Poor readers from Year 1, who are still operating at a CVC level.

-The app is designed to provide early readers with multiple opportunities to:
+This two player game is designed to provide early readers with multiple opportunities to:

 - Rehearse and automate their CVC single word reading skills.